bassman5/MickAngularSeed/README.md

 ## For e2e test (protractor / webdriver )

-Start server (NOT NEEDED just run chrome only driver)
+Start server (NOT NEEDED if only running chrome only driver)
 ```
 ./node_modules/.bin/webdriver-manager start
 ```